Effective Date: April 05, 2005

 a.
 The Assistant Administrator for Communications or designee(s) implements shall implement and manage this directive.

 b.
-The Director, News and Multimedia Division, NASA Headquarters shall::
+The Director, Multimedia Division, NASA Headquarters shall::

 (1) Oversee and monitor audiovisual activities within respective area (s).